GerHobbelt/cef-wiki/GeneralUsage.md

 The separate processes spawned by CEF3 communicate using Inter-Process Communication (IPC).
 Application logic implemented in the browser and render processes can communicate by sending asynchronous messages back and forth.
 [JavaScriptIntegration](https://bitbucket.org/chromiumembedded/cef/wiki/JavaScriptIntegration.md) in the render process can expose asynchronous APIs that are handled in the browser process.
 See the “Inter-Process Communication” section for more information.

-Platform-specific debugging tips are also available for [Windows](https://www.chromium.org/developers/how-tos/debugging-on-windows), [Mac OS X](http://www.chromium.org/developers/how-tos/debugging-on-os-x) and [Linux](https://chromium.googlesource.com/chromium/src/+/master/docs/linux_debugging.md).
+Platform-specific debugging tips are also available for [Windows](https://www.chromium.org/developers/how-tos/debugging-on-windows), [MacOS](http://www.chromium.org/developers/how-tos/debugging-on-os-x) and [Linux](https://chromium.googlesource.com/chromium/src/+/master/docs/linux_debugging.md).

 ## Threads